 This Plan document is a wrap plan document that incorporates by reference various separate welfare benefit programs, some of which are group health plans and others are non-group health plans.
 As a result, HIPAA may treat this wrap plan document as offering a healthcare component and a non-healthcare component and consequently, it is considered a "hybrid entity" as defined under Section 45 CFR 164.103 of HIPAA.
 In this case, the healthcare component of this Plan document consists of the group health plans (including the Medical, Dental, Vision and Health Care Spending Account Plan).
 The non-healthcare component of the Plan consists of all other benefits under the Plan, including the LTD, Life Insurance, Dependent Care Spending Account and the Cafeteria Plan.
-The Plan and Employer intend to comply with HIPAA with respect to only the healthcare component of the Plan and to ensure adequate separation between the healthcare component and the non-healthcare component and to clarify that such healthcare component and non-healthcare component are separate and distinct plans.
+The Plan and Employer intend to comply with HIPAA with respect to only the healthcare component of the Plan and to ensure adequate separation between the healthcare component and distinct plans.
 In this regard and to the extent required by HIPAA, the Plan and the Employer will ensure compliance with the safeguard requirements relating to hybrid entities as set forth in Section 45 CFR 164.105(a) of HIPAA and in the Plan's HIPAA Privacy Policies and Procedures.